Giaaaaaaa/50projects50days/README.md

 # 50 Projects in 50 Days - HTML/CSS and JavaScript
+# You will find my projects in each individual project's folder

 This is the main repository for all of the projects in the course.